 Once you are satisfied, you should apply antiseptic with the applicator brush to help close the pores and kill any bacteria that can cause pimples as the back can be a problematic area for acne.

-Then apply a moisturizer or aftershave balm to moisturize and replenish your skin, prevent razor burn and irritation.
+Then apply a moisturizer or aftershave balm to moisturize and replenish your skin, preventing razor burn and irritation.

 If you have sensitive skin, be sure to get an appropriate moisturizer that will prevent razor bumps.

-Don’t worry, we’ve done all the testing and research for you.
+Don’t worry, aside from tips on how to shave your back, we’ve done all the testing and research for you.

 Other Notes on How to Shave Your Back

-If You Have a Helping Hand – If you have somebody to help you out, simply follow the instructions above the same as you would if you’re doing it yourself but obviously the products, such as the applicator brush and the Razorba will not be necessary.
+If You Have a Helping Hand – If you have somebody to help you out, simply follow the instructions on how to shave your back the same as you would if you’re doing it yourself but obviously the products, such as the applicator brush and the Razorba will not be necessary.